 Is it painful to have a crown put on your tooth?

 No. The process of placing a dental crown is not painful.
-We will alleviate your tooth pain during the procedure with local anesthesia.
+We will alleviate your pain during the procedure with local anesthesia.
 You will likely not feel pain afterward and will feel much-needed relief.
 Your tooth may be a little sensitive while it adjusts to the new restoration.

 What can you eat with a permanent crown?